-We would like to dedicate this post to a very intricate part of record players called the record player needle or stylus.
-This small device is crucial to the functionality of a turntable and is placed to rest on top of the vinyl record.
+We would like to dedicate this post to a very intricate part of turntables called the record player needle or stylus.
+This small device is crucial to the functionality of a turntable and is placed to rest on top of the vinyl.
 The stylus is often times made from a variety of materials including diamond, metal, steel or even sapphire.
 On average it is estimated that a record needle can for around 500-2500 hours of music listening experiences.

 Here we’ll be showcasing a bunch of videos about record player needles that you’re bound to find useful.
-We also discovered a record player that plays without the use of a needle which we’ll briefly mention.
+We also discovered a turntable that plays without the use of a needle which we’ll briefly mention.

 Vinyl collectors always want to know when they should replace the needles on their turntables.
 Advice on this subject varies a lot.
 We’ve seen websites recommend 500 hours of listening experience and others between 1000 and 2500 hours.
 Since it’s a highly debated topic among collectors we’ve found a video from an experienced collector on YouTube explaining it in detail.